The way you make decisions

 The problem

-So what do they do?
+So what to do?

-But when people deny themselves because they don’t know who they are, or don’t dare to be who they are, an incredible amount of energy is lost.
+But when people deny themselves because they don’t know who they are or don’t dare to be who they are, an incredible amount of energy is lost.

 How I can help